canonical/kernel-docs/docs/index.md

 # Ubuntu Kernel documentation

-The Ubuntu kernel is the Linux kernel shipped with Ubuntu.
-It manages core system resources and connects Ubuntu software with the hardware it runs on.
+The Ubuntu Linux kernel is the core software enabling applications to interact with system resources.

-Regular stable release updates (SRU) ensure the kernel stays current, secure, stable, and optimized.
+The Stable Release Update (SRU) cycle ensures the kernel stays current, secure, and stable.
 Ubuntu-specific configuration, patches, packaging, testing, and release processes distinguish it from the upstream kernel.

 This documentation serves developers, partners, and others working with Ubuntu kernels - offering guidance on kernel workflows, tools, SRU timelines, and